intendednull/yewdux/docs/src/persistence.md

 ## Tab sync

-Normally if your application is open in multiple tabs, the persistent storage is not updated in any tab other than the current one.
+Normally if your application is open in multiple tabs, the store is not updated in any tab other than the current one.
 If you want storage to sync in all tabs, add `storage_tab_sync` to the macro.

 ```rust
 #[derive(Default, Clone, PartialEq, Eq, Deserialize, Serialize, Store)]